Vertical archipelago: Overview

 Axe-monies from Ecuador (10th-14th century).

 Aside from certain cultures, particularly in the arid northwest coast of Peru and northern Andes, pre-colonial Andean civilizations did not have strong traditions of market-based trade.
 Like Mesoamerican pochteca traders, there was a trading class known as mindaláes in these northern coastal and highland societies.
-A system of barter known as trueque is also known to have existed in these coastal societies as a means of exchanging goods and food stuffs between farmers and fisherman.
+A system of barter known as trueque is also known to have existed in these coastal societies as a means of exchanging goods and food stuffs between farmers and fishermen.
 A simple currency, known to archaeologists as axe-monies, were also present in the area (as well as western Mesoamerica).
 By contrast, most highland Andean societies, such as the Quechua and Aymara, were organized into moietal lineage groups, such as ayllus in the Quechua case.
 These lineages internally shared local labor through a system called mink'a.
 The mink'a labor system itself rested upon the concept of ayni, or reciprocity, and did not use any form of money as in the case of the coastal Andean traders.
 All members of the village, the Ayllu, had to contribute a certain amount of labor (usually one day a week) to a communal project such as the construction of common use buildings, maintenance, herding the communally owned animals or sowing and harvesting communally owned farmland.
 Fundamentally, it is a concept of "ecological complementarity" mediated through cultural institutions.
 Some scholars, while accepting the structure and basic nature of the vertical archipelago, have suggested that inter-ethnic trade and barter may have been more important than the model suggests, despite the lack of evidence in the archaeological and ethnohistoric record.

 Absent the use of trade to access resources, economic transactions were essentially intra-lineage obligations of labor.
 These lineages required a base level of self-sufficiency to achieve autarky.
 In the Andes, a long mountain range with a great variety of ecozones and resources, the need to access the proper lands for specific crops or animals meant lineages created miniature colonies or sent seasonal migration (such as transhumance) in different ecoregions.
 As the Andes are a relatively young mountain range, there is especially great variation in rainfall and temperature, which has great importance for agriculture.
 This is all the more important as only about 2% of the land in the Andes is arable.